nicholas-quirk/clj-barcode/README.md

 Clojure wrapper around the Apache Barbecue 1.5 beta library.

 ## Why?
 This is for smaller businesses that are integrating Clojure into their core base.
 This wrapper provides a light weight solution to an existing library already in use.
 The goal was to provide a more idomatic way to generate barcodes in Clojure.
-1.5 beta was chosen because the last stable release was in 2005.
-This release as at least 2007.
+Barbecue 1.5 beta was chosen because the last stable release was in 2005.
+This at least was released in 2007.

 ## What?
 This wrapper currently only contains the functionality to generate barcode objects and image files (PNG, JPEG, GIF).
-There are GUI API's for Swing components, but in the interest in keeping this small I've left those out.
+There are GUI API's for Swing components, but in the interest of keeping this small I've left those out.

 ## Usage